taeltico/nacerkraa/README.md

 ✨ Highlights ✨

-- 🔭 I’m currently study on unversity
+- 🔭 I’m currently study on unversity.
 - 🌱 I’m currently learning machine learning using python.
 - 👯 I’m looking to collaborate on .Net Remoting chat application.
 - 🤔 I’m looking for help with react.